CapsAdmin/NattLua/README.md

 ]]
 ```

-The literal keyword here means that the `cfg` variable would be passed in as is.
-It's a bit similar to a generics function.
+The ref keyword here means that the `cfg` variable would be passed in as is.
+In this context it's a bit similar to a generics function in other languages.
 If we instead wrote `: string` the output would be `{ string = string }`

-We can also enforce the output type by writing `parse(str: literal string): {[string] = string}`, but if you don't it will be inferred.
+We can also enforce the output type by writing `parse(str: ref string): {[string] = string}`, but if you don't it will be inferred.

 When the analyzer detects an error, it will try to recover from the error and continue.
 For example: